I must say the quality of submissions overall was very good and I was delighted to take part in this.

 They chose a local street, park, shopping centre or town and showed us how they would make it more:

-- Inclusive: Planning for everyone, regardless of age, ability, gender or background.
+- Inclusive: Planning for everyone, regardless of background.

 - Sustainable: Planning for a place that improves our quality of life without damaging the quality of life of future generations.